ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

   </tr>
 </table>

-While taking a photo it will already show you an overlay of where it is detecting the document.
+While you're taking a photo, the app will already show you an overlay of where it is detecting the document.
 This, however, doesn't help you at all.
-Just because it can detect the document correctly in the preview video feed, doesn't mean it will detect it correctly in the final photo.
+Just because it can detect the document correctly in the preview video feed doesn't mean it will detect it correctly in the final photo.
 Due to the higher resolution, different lighting (exposure times, flash, …), and different contrast,